Not sure what a wrongful death lawsuit is, or how to file one? We’re about to cover:

 - Surgical errors

 - Labor and delivery errors

 - Giving medicine at an incorrect time

 - Failure to adequately check a patient’s vital signs

 - Neglecting to examine a patient for bed sores

-- Failing to notify the treating physician of any suspicious symptoms or concerns.
+- Failing to notify the treating physician of symptoms or concerns

 - Failure to put the patient’s nursing record correctly into the patient’s chart